vehicle-lang/tutorial/chapter-4/exercises/README.md

 command from Chapter 3 Exercise #7, and the fifty test images it uses.
 Marabou can run out of memory on wider or deeper networks; Vehicle then reports those images as `errored`, which is expected rather than a mistake on your part.

+## Exercise #6 (⭑⭑⭑): Training for properties more complex than epsilon-ball robustness

+Recall the code and Vehicle specifications from Chapter 2, Exercise #4, the Iris model.
+For any of your properties that Marabou falsified, run property-driven training and measure whether they become verifiable as a result.

+The material is in `../../resources-by-dataset/iris/`: `iris_model.onnx`, the test-set files `iris_test_data.idx` and `iris_test_label.idx`, the notebook `Iris.ipynb` that
+trained the model, and `iris-possible-answers.vcl` with candidate properties.
+The training loop from `pt_classifier.py` transfers directly: load the Iris specification with `load_specification`, name the property you want as the constraint loss, and blend it with the task loss.
+Keep the heuristics from this chapter in mind, in particular the choice of `ALPHA`, of the hardness `p` if you use the Capucci logic, and the handling of normalisation.

 Sample solutions and expected results are in `../solutions`.